Ilysen/Jademouth/README.md

 #### Version 1.1.5
 * Prospector detail color now appears as bright green when they have jade to sell, hopefully making shopping easier.
 Existing saves won't break, but a new save is required for the functionality to work.
+* Prospectors no longer keep stuff traded to them forever, and instead have bartered items disappear upon restock like other merchants. (thanks books!)

 ### 16 September, 2023